312th Military Intelligence Battalion (United States): Post Detachment (2003-present)

 Assigned to the 312th Military Intelligence Battalion Headquarters Company, The ACE deployed to Iraqi Freedom II from March 2004 to March 2005.
-It was station at Camp Victory at the Baghdad International Airport.
-It provided theater intelligence analysis for the 1st Calvary Division, other units and national agencies.
+It was stationed at Camp Victory at the Baghdad International Airport.
+It provided theater intelligence analysis for the 1st Cavalry Division, other units and national agencies.
 Upon the inactivation of the 312th Military Intelligence Battalion on 15 October 2005, The ACE was integrated into the Special Troops Battalion.
-In April 2010 Special Troops Battalion was inactivated and the (ACE) now operates as a platoon within the Signal, Intelligence, Sustainment Company (SISCO), Headquarters and Headquarters Battalion (HHBN) within the 1st Calvary Division.
+In April 2010 Special Troops Battalion was inactivated and the (ACE) now operates as a platoon within the Signal, Intelligence, Sustainment Company (SISCO), Headquarters and Headquarters Battalion (HHBN) within the 1st Cavalry Division.